LET'S REDESIGN POLITICS

 An urgent need for innovation

-Most people I talk to feel the same.
-Who to vote for?
-People are tired of politicians without visions and only focusing on criticising each other.
+Sure, we have elections but what are we choosing from?
+Most people I talk to feel the same frustration.
+People are tired of politicians without visions, only focusing on criticising each other.
 We are feeling frustrated and dejected as politicians over and over again prove themselves incapable of dealing with pressing challenges such as the climate crisis and integration.

 So what's wrong?
 I believe the problem is structural.